cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

   `context`, processes all imports, and finds stacks and components

-- `Go` templates in Atmos stack manifests, on the other hand, are processed as the very last phase of the stack processing pipeline.
+- `Go` templates in Atmos stack manifests, on the other hand, are processed as the very last phase of the stack processing pipeline (after all imports are processed, all stack configurations are deep-merged, and the stack and component are found).
   For the context (template variables), it uses all the component's attributes returned from the [`atmos describe component`](/cli/commands/describe/component) command

+These two mechanisms, although both using `Go` templates, serve different purposes, use different contexts, and are executed in different phases of the stack processing pipeline.

 For more details, refer to: